szkug/unk-client/README.md

-# keeting-client
+# unk-client
-A meeting tool build with kmp.
+A unk tool client build with kmp.